holt/syringe/README.md

 ###  Register and Bind Example

-If you pass `true` as the third argument when you register a function, syringe will automatically bind the function before addding it to the map:
+If you pass an array of repository properties as the third argument when you register a function, syringe will automatically bind the function before addding it to the repository:

 ```javascript
 // Define a function for getting the current date: